Home

 Mats Björkman

-Mats Björkman, researcher at Gothenburg University in Ecosystem Science, has a focus in understanding current and future environmental changes in cold regions.
-Mats Björkmans’ research spans a broad range of topics—from shifts in vegetation and soil microbial communities to transformations in carbon and nutrient cycling.
+Mats Björkman, researcher in Ecosystem Science at the University of Gothenburg, focused on understanding current and future environmental changes in cold regions.
+His research spans a broad range of topics—from shifts in vegetation and soil microbial communities to transformations in carbon and nutrient cycling.
 In addition, he investigates the chemical, physical, and biological processes that govern seasonal snow.
-Together, these areas of expertise provide crucial insights into how rapidly changing cold‑region ecosystems respond to a warming climate.
+Together, these areas provide essential insights into how rapidly changing cold‑region ecosystems respond to a warming climate.

-Mats Björkman is also involved in the establishment of the international cross-disciplinary Svalbard Snow Network, with the aim to facilitate and strengthen snow related research in the Svalbard archipelago.
+He is also involved in the establishment of the international cross-disciplinary Svalbard Snow Network, which aims to facilitate and strengthen snow-related research in the Svalbard archipelago.

 Åsa Larsson Blind

-Åsa Larsson Blind is a board member of the Sámi Parliament in Sweden.
+Åsa Larsson Blind is a member of the Sámi Parliament in Sweden.
 She also works as a project manager for the project “ReCap ASáp – Regaining Capacity in a Changing Sápmi”, led by the Saami Council and Suoma Sámiid Guovddašsearvi.
-She was a member of the Saami Council between 2008-2025 where she served as President in the period 2017-2019.
-She was the first woman to be elected chair of the National Sámi Association in Sweden 2019-2021.
-Larsson Blind was 2011-2015 the Saami Council board member of IPS, Indigenous Peoples Secretariat, and served also in that period as the HoD for Saami Council at Arctic Council SAO meetings.”
+She served in the Saami Council from 2008 to 2025, including as President from 2017 to 2019, and was the first woman to be elected Chair of the National Sámi Association in Sweden 2019-2021.
+Between 2011 and 2015, she represented the Saami Council board member of the Indigenous Peoples Secretariat (IPS), and served also in that period as the Head of Delegation to the at Arctic Council SAO meetings.

 Keynotes 21 May: Consequences of missing the Paris agreement